NYPL/born-digital-docs/docs/recording/file-and-packaging-specifications/example-DOD.md

 ---
 layout: default
-title: Example TOFT Package
+title: Example DOD Package
 parent: File and Packaging Specifications
 grand_parent: Recording
-nav_order: 1
+nav_order: 2
 ---

-## Example TOFT Package Specifications
+## Example DOD Package Specifications
-The document outlines file and packaging specifications for recording for Theatre on Film and Tape (TOFT).
+The document outlines file and packaging specifications for recording for Dance Original Documentation (DOD).
 If you have questions about the specifications please contact [Digital Preservation](mailto:digitalarchives@nypl.org) staff for guidance.

 ## File Classes

 * Archive Original (AO): **Required**
 * Edit Masters (EM): **Required**
-* Service Copies (SC): **Required for Archive Originals**
+* Service Copies (SC): **Required for both Archive Originals and Edit Masters**
 * Images: N/A
 * Project Files: N/A
 * Captions: If requested by Curator.